richardanaya/tour_of_rust/README.md

 Adding new languages should be as simple as adding new title/content/code properties to the lessons.json per lesson postfixed with the appropriate language code. i.e. "content_es".

-To generate a code block go to https://play.rust-lang.org/, write your code, and "share" and "get embed code as link".
+To generate a language specific code example go to https://play.rust-lang.org/, write your code, and "share" and "get embed code as link" and place as a property "code" postfixed with language code (i.e "code_es").

 # Credit